Famous People Players: Diane Dupuy

-She has also received Honorary Degrees from the following universities: University of Windsor (1986), University of Trent (1988), University of Calgary (1991), University of Toronto (2001), University of Brock (2001).
+She holds honorary degrees from the University of Windsor (1986), University of Trent (1988), University of Calgary (1991), University of Toronto (2001), and University of Brock (2001).

 In tribute to her efforts in fostering social inclusion in Canada, the Maple Leaf Theatre Company produced a new, original musical based on the story of Diane's life and founding of Famous PEOPLE Players — called Changing The Label.
 It was written by Canadian historian and playwright, Gord Carruth, with music written in conjunction with Amy King, and directed by Willard Boudreau.
 It premiered on June 19, 2025 at the Dine & Dream Theatre.

 Her mother, Mary Gioberti Thornton (1916-2019) also won accolades, including the Frederick Gardiner Award and the Queen Elizabeth II Diamond Jubilee Medal.

 Productions

 Famous PEOPLE Players has created many productions over its 50-year history.

-Leave the Porch Light On was the company's first original, full-length musical production on the story of Famous PEOPLE Players and was created for the company's 25th-anniversary.
-The initial performance of Leave the Porchlight On was attended by a number of celebrities and other well-known people, including the Governor General of Canada.
-The production was very successful and is still occasionally performed at the company's theatre in Toronto and on tour.
+Leave the Porch Light On was the company's first original, full-length musical production and was created for the company's 25th-anniversary.
+The initial performance of Leave the Porchlight On was attended by the Governor General of Canada.
+The production is still occasionally performed at the company's theatre in Toronto and on tour.
 A sequel of sorts followed two years later, entitled Hide and Seek: A Game of Human Spirit and A.D.H.D.(Awesome Dreams with High Drama) The Musical.